Lakshmiprasanna21-hub/cognizant-hands-on/README.md

 ## Folder Structure

 - Week1_Java
-  - Code/
+  - Code
-  - Output/
+  - Output

 (More weeks and skills will be added soon)

 ## How to Use

 Click into each week's folder to view:
-- Source code inside Code/
+- Source code inside Code
-- Output screenshots inside Output/
+- Output screenshots inside Output

 ## Author